PratyushRT/personal-webpage/content/authors/admin/_index.md

 - Visitors
 ---

-I am training to be a better cryptographer everyday.
-My areas of interests within cryptography are verifiable computation, quantum cryptography, privacy-preserving techniques and fundamentals of cryptography.
+I am a first year PhD student at [Johns Hopkins University](https://www.jhu.edu/) under the wonderful supervision of both [Abhishek Jain](https://www.cs.jhu.edu/~abhishek/) and [Matt Green](https://isi.jhu.edu/~mgreen/).
+I am in general interested in cryptography and its applications, more specifically, verifiable computation, cryptography in the presence of quantum computers and privacy-preserving techniques.
 I am particularly interested in designing protocols with minimal trust requirements.
-This summer I am (virtually) visiting the Cyber Security & Privacy Lab (CSP-lab) at [NYUAD](https://nyuad.nyu.edu) working with [Christina Pöpper](http://www.poepper.net)'s group.
-After this I'll be starting my PhD at [Johns Hopkins University](https://www.jhu.edu/) under [Abhishek Jain](https://www.cs.jhu.edu/~abhishek/) and [Matt Green](https://isi.jhu.edu/~mgreen/).